openwallet-foundation/owl-akrida/docs/NONCLUSTERED.md

 For this prepatory portion of the adventure, we will once again need that same repo from earlier.

-We can do this by cloning down the [aries-akrida](https://github.com/hyperledger/aries-akrida) repository.
+We can do this by cloning down the [owl-akrida](https://github.com/openwallet-foundation/owl-akrida) repository.
 Do so, by typing in
 ```
-git clone git@github.com:hyperledger/aries-akrida.git
+git clone git@github.com:openwallet-foundation/owl-akrida.git
 ```

-Go ahead and navigate into this repo by entering in `cd aries-akrida`.
+Go ahead and navigate into this repo by entering in `cd owl-akrida`.
 Before we go ahead and populate our `.env` file, we'll need to locally clone down a specific version for AFJ for our clients.
 (For motiviation on why we're doing this, see our design document.
 We use AFJ to simulate our clients here.)
-If you haven't already, `cd aries-akrida`.
+If you haven't already, `cd owl-akrida`.

 ```
 git clone git@github.com:openwallet-foundation/agent-framework-javascript.git